-What kind of courses can you pursue under this initiative?
+2. What kind of programs can you pursue under this initiative?

 This program gives you a chance to apply for all the professional courses that are in high demand, develop relevant skills, and improve career prospects in your preferred industry.
 Second Career approved courses also provide specific technical expertise in the industrially relevant domains.

-A wide range of programs offered at the Toronto School of Management (TSoM) are recognised by Second Career.
-TSoM offers customised second career qualifications in a wide range of domains such as finance, business, hospitality and tourism, data analytics, management, digital marketing, and cybersecurity.
+A wide range of programs offered at the Toronto School of Management (TSoM) are recognized by Second Career.

-What courses at TSoM can be pursued under Second Career?
+3. What programs at TSoM can be pursued under Second Career?

 With the wide range of Second Career courses, TSoM can become the beginning of a new phase of your career.
 Here is the Second Career program list at our College.

 - Diploma in Data Analytics Co-op